Rural Social Scheme

 Introduction

-The Rural Social Scheme (RSS) is aimed at low-income farmers and fishermen/women.
-To qualify for the RSS you must be getting a social welfare payment.
-In return, people participating in the RSS provide services that benefit rural communities.
+The Rural Social Scheme (RSS) is aimed at low-income farmers and fishermen and fisherwomen.
+To qualify for RSS you must be getting a social welfare payment.
+People participating in RSS provide services that benefit rural communities.

-What type of work is carried out by people participating in the Scheme?
+What type of work is carried out by people on RSS ?

-The type of work carried out by RSS participants includes:
+The type of work carried out by people on RSS includes:

-• Maintaining and enhancing various walking routes (that is, waymarked ways, agreed walks) and bog roads
+• Maintaining and enhancing various walking routes, such as waymarked ways, agreed walks and bog roads

-• Energy conservation work for older people and those at risk of poverty
+• Energy conservation work for older people and people at risk of poverty

 • Village and countryside enhancement projects